highfidelity/hifi-docs-grav-content/04.build-guide/08.coding-standards/docs.md

 ```

 The pointer-ness or reference-ness of a variable is a property of the type rather than the name.
-Also see [rule 3.1.3.2](https://docs.highfidelity.com/build-guide/coding-standards#3-1-3-2-Place-the-const-keyword-before-the-type) regarding placement the const keyword before the type.
+Also see [section 3.1.3.2](https://docs.highfidelity.com/build-guide/coding-standards#3-1-3-2-Place-the-const-keyword-before-the-type) regarding placement the const keyword before the type.

 #### 3.2.6 Implicit test for 0 should not be used other than for boolean variables or non-NULL pointers